nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Format**: `unlock CURRENT_PASSWORD`

 * Verifies the current password before unlocking ClientBook.
-* Password is removed after executing this command.
-There is no need for to enter the password to launch the application.
+* ClientBook's password is removed after executing this command.
+After executing this command, future launches of ClientBook will not require a password.

 **Examples**:
 * Unlock ClientBook with wrong password `123`.